jcrohde/netObservator/README.md

                        GENERAL INFORMATION

-netObservator is a simple to use sniffer app.
-The goal is to give you information about the connections of your computer.
+netObservator gives you an overview of the hosts your computer is connected with.
+Moreover netObservator provides support to analyse your connections. netObservator is a simple to use sniffer app.
+You can visualize the traffic by the plotting dialogs or the interactive statistics dialog.

 When you start to sniff, only information about the first packet of a connection with another host will be displayed.
 This information will